-A key feature of UN-Habitat's modality of working modality is the partnership with government agencies and sector stakeholders such as the dDepartment of pPublic wWorks, Transport, and Water Supply and water utilities (known in Laos as 'Nampapas').
+A key feature of UN-Habitat's working modality is the partnership with government agencies and sector stakeholders such as the Department of Public Works, Transport, and Water Supply and water utilities (known in Laos as 'Nampapas').
 For this proposed project, all the land for the water intakes, elevated water towers, pump houses and substations will be government land contributed to the project.

-UN-Habitat will ensure that the project employs local engineers who are working with the government institutions such as provincial Departments of Public Works, and Transport, and Water Supply.
-Through working on projects under the technical eversight of UN-Habitat, the capacity of local people is strengthened.
-Working with local engineers This modality significantly reduces the cost of projects since there is a need for far fewer international/national consultants.
+UN-Habitat will ensure that the project employs local engineers who are working with the government institutions such as provincial Departments of Public Works, Transport, and Water Supply.
+Working with local engineers significantly reduces the cost of projects since there is a need for far fewer international/national consultants.
 Partnering with local agencies produces effective working relationships that have outlasted specific projects and has enabled a synergy in terms of planning and investment.
 Thus, there has been significant cash support from sector budgets through the alignment of plans and budgets.
 In addition, working with local agencies and building their capacity leads to a longer-term cost effectiveness in management and the operation and maintenance of infrastructure systems.